arshmakker/yahooWeatherTile/README.md

 ## Behind the scenes

 1. The widget asks the user for the permission for getting the user's (actually it is the device's) location.
-2. Once the permission is given, the widget calls the yahoo weather API for weather forcast
+2. Once the permission is given, the widget calls the yahoo weather API for weather forecast
-3. When the yahoo API replies, the wdiget displays the details on the browser.
+3. When the yahoo API replies, the widget displays the details on the browser.

 ## Known bugs

-* This widget might not get centered in the container
+* This widget might not get cantered in the container
 * I do not have IE9 at my end, so could not really test there.

 ## Hidden features (not a lot the fortune in these cookies:( )